Plant a Billion

-Granite Environmental has teamed up with The Nature Conservancy to help plant one billion trees in the Atlantic Forest.
+GEI Works (formly known as Granite Environmental) has teamed up with The Nature Conservancy to help plant one billion trees in the Atlantic Forest.
 We believe that as nature provides us with valuable goods and recreation, we should give back what we can, starting with 1,000 trees.

 The Atlantic Forest is one of the greatest repositories of biodiversity on Earth, rivaling that of the Amazon.
 It is home to 23 species of primates, 1,000 species of birds, and over 20,000 species of plants.
 Unfortunately, today, only 7% of the forest remains.

 Want to become part of the solution.
 Plant a tree today for the forest of tomorrow.

 The Atlantic Forest is being replenished with the following trees when you help Plant a Billion: